snotwadd20/ClickerFramework/README.md

 o GameManager.cs - A singleton.
 Tracks the resource and has helpful initialization and helper functions.

---- UI and Display Helpers ---
+--- UI AND DISPLAY HELPERS ---

 o DisplayResource - Use on a UI Text object (or linked to one) to display the current amount of Resource

 o DisplayMultiplier - Use on a UI Text object (or linked to one) to display either the total Tick multiplier or Click multiplier

---- Stuff that goes on buttons ---
+--- STUFF THAT GOES ON BUTTONS --- (these do most of the work)

 o Buyable.cs - Put on a button (send DoPurchase) to make it a buyable.
 Disables button if you can't afford it.
 Works with following scripts: